 - I only set my alarm clock to go off during the minutes that end in 1 or 6.

-– Return to school for my master’s degree
+- Return to school to complete my master’s degree

 - Travel to Australia

 A: I am compassionate, thoughtful, and honest.

 Q: What would you name the autobiography or your life?
 And why?

 A: Just Forget It.
 This was a phrase I always said as a child when I was frustrated or angry, starting from the time I could form complete sentences.
 It’s followed me throughout my life.
 The phrase has since come full circle, as I never want to “just forget it.”
 Everything that has happened throughout my life has brought me to where I am today.
 Some has been bad, some has been good, and some has been absolutely amazing.
 At the end of the day, it’s all 100% a part of who I am and forgetting any of it would take away from that.

 Q: What song best sums you up?
 Why?

 A: Rise Up by Andra Day.
 It very much describes how I feel about my recovery.
 In particular, the line that resonates with me is, “all we need is hope / and for that we have each other.”

 Q: What do you miss most about being a kid?

 A: The simplicity of life.
 Leaving on a summer morning with the whole day ahead, not knowing what was in store.
 The world was mine and I could do what I wanted.
 I could play in the woods building a fort, get messy down at the swamp, or play a game of softball with the kids who lived on my street.